yusumcheung1103/lotter-system/README.md

 API Structure:

 1. /lotter/purchase/{nameOfBuyer}
-  it is a Post request, which requires buyer name as input and returns a ticket with unique ID
+  it is a Post request, which requires buyer name as input and returns a ticket with unique ticket number

 2. /lotter/draw
   it is scheduled to be called in every x seconds, and it will return the winner of each round.
 After a round, all tickets will be reset